What is regenerative medicine?

 Regenerative medicine in orthopedics is a non-surgical treatment that can activate your own adult stem cells to repair injured tissues, reduce inflammation and stop pain.
 Following FDA guidelines, the procedures at Regen Orthopedics utilize your body’s own growth factors, including adult stem cells or blood platelets, to potentially stimulate healing and speed repair for bone, muscle, joint, soft tissue and nerve injuries.
 It takes the healthy, regenerative cells from an area in which they are more concentrated, and injects them into the injured area of the body.
 The therapy enables your body to better heal itself.
 Watch more here.

 Dr. Bullock discusses how regenerative medicine works in this 15 minute webinar here.

 What types of injuries and conditions does this help?

-These therapies are especially useful for patients who have acute injuries as well as patients with chronic injuries who remain injured or in pain and have not responded to traditional treatments such as anti-inflammatory medications, cortisone injection, physical therapy or surgery.
+These therapies can be used for acute injuries but may be especially helpful in treating patients with chronic pain that has not responded to traditional treatments such as anti-inflammatory medications, cortisone injection, physical therapy or surgery.
 Regenerative medicine can help a number of common conditions: arthritis, tendinitis/tendinosis, painful conditions of the spine, back and neck, knee pain, shoulder pain and joint pain of all types, sports injuries, meniscus tears, ligament sprains, plantar fasciitis, compression nerve injuries.
 See a full list of conditions.